 Originally, all single centres with a valid number of events were to constitute a dataset group, but only one centre provided a sufficient number of events, leading to the loss of the individual centres dataset group.

-Another limitation was the method chosen to identify the cutoff: minimizing overtriage while keeping undertriage at <5% is dependent on the frequency of major trauma in the sample.
+Another limitation was the method chosen to identify the cutoff: minimizing overtriage while attemptin to keep undertriage at <5% is dependent on the frequency of major trauma in the sample.
 This will lead to unstable cutoffs, as the incidence of major trauma differs between the samples.

 Conclusion

 Depending on the care context, model transfer lead to either increased or decreased mistriage.
 Both over- and undertriage were affected by model transfer, and the effects on mistriage were in all cases primarily due to changes in overtriage.
 Datasets with a high number of patients had the lowest mistriage both during validation, and after transfer to the validation sample in the other dataset.
 However, the transfer of these models (while improving mistriage) also lead to increased undertriage.
 The opposite was also true, and the transfer of the low-volume model led to a significantly increased mistriage, noting that this observation was associated with considerable uncertainty.
-Recognizing the limitations of this study, the authors believe that further studies are warranted due to the potential economic costs and patient consequences of poor model transfers.
+Recognizing the limitations of this study, we believe that further studies are warranted due to the potential economic costs and patient consequences of poor model transfers.

 References